chenxingqiang/secret-learn/doc/testimonials/testimonials.rst

   .. div:: text-box

-    BNP Paribas Cardif uses jax-sklearn for several of its machine learning models in production.
-Our internal community of developers and data scientists has been using jax-sklearn since 2015, for several reasons: the quality of the developments, documentation and contribution governance, and the sheer size of the contributing community.
-We even explicitly mention the use of jax-sklearn's pipelines in our internal model risk governance as one of our good practices to decrease operational risks and overfitting risk.
-As a way to support open source software development and in particular jax-sklearn project, we decided to participate to jax-sklearn's consortium at La Fondation Inria since its creation in 2018.
+    BNP Paribas Cardif uses secret-learn for several of its machine learning models in production.
+Our internal community of developers and data scientists has been using secret-learn since 2015, for several reasons: the quality of the developments, documentation and contribution governance, and the sheer size of the contributing community.
+We even explicitly mention the use of secret-learn's pipelines in our internal model risk governance as one of our good practices to decrease operational risks and overfitting risk.
+As a way to support open source software development and in particular secret-learn project, we decided to participate to secret-learn's consortium at La Fondation Inria since its creation in 2018.

     .. rst-class:: annotation